 Student success is the focus in the Center for Academic Success (CAS).
-The CAS is the primary home for the peer tutoring program.
+The CAS is the primary home for the peer tutoring program, RacerWorks sessions, the Bachelors of General Studies (BGS) degree, English and reading KYOTE tests, and corequisite English and reading courses.
 In the CAS, you will find professional advisors, dedicated instructors, and outstanding Murray State students eager to help you become a successful college student.
 Our tutoring service is available for any Murray State student currently taking classes.

 Admission into the program is available to traditional students who meet the following conditions: